warhuus/optml-project/README.md

 We make a benchmark for zero-order optimization (ZOO) algorithms to see how well they apply in ML applications. **AND** we implement ourselves one of the algorithms against a real-world already trained model (like cancer cells CNN), that still stays novel enough.
 By doing so, we get to check the robustness of this latter and get a chance to understand the theory on our own.

+### Licenses and Usage

+All third-party code and data is used with permission, and we include their corresponding licenses.

 ### Experiments

 #### Results